hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 ``source`` and ``target`` can be local directories or have the form user@remotehost:directory, in which case you'll have to give your password for the remote host.
 This latter version will copy over the network.

-.. note:: ``rsync`` is one of the few cases, where it matters if a directory is written with an ending slash ("/") or nor: If the source is a directory and ends with a slash, then the **content** of this directory will be copied.
-If the source doesn't have an ending slash, then a directory with the same name will be created within the target directory
+.. note:: ``rsync`` is one of the few cases, where it effectively matters if a directory is written with an ending slash ("/") or nor: If the source is a directory and ends with a slash, then the *content* of this directory will be copied.
+If the source doesn't have an ending slash, then *a directory with the same name* will be created *within the target directory*

 **Useful option combinations**:

 -av  Verbosely copies all source files wich are different (different size, different age) or missing from the source.  **Beware**: This will also copy files which are older on the source side
 -au  Silently copies all source files wich are different (different size, different age) or missing from the source.
-This combination will not overwrite newer files by older ones
+This combination will *not* overwrite newer files by older ones

-touch – Create a file or change last modification date of an existing file
+:index:`touch` – Create a file or change last modification date of an existing file
 --------------------------------------------------------------------------

 **Usage**:  ``touch file(s) or directory/ies``